-There are a thousand things to worry about when starting up but one of the most important things is to operate legally in the country.
+There are 1000 things to worry about when setting up your small business but one of the most important things is to operate legally in the country.
 Here is a list of small business laws all SMEs should know of when operating in India.

 Company Formation Laws

-While starting up, you need to choose what type of a company you want to run.
+While starting up, you need to choose what type of company you want to run.
 Will it be a company with limited liability or will it be a public company?
-Will you be a small time sole proprietorship or is it a family business?
+Will you be a small-time sole proprietorship or is it a family business?

 Business Finance Laws